lsawade/lwsspy/README.md

-# Collection of my codes.
+# Collection of my standard codes.

 Here I'm going to collect all codes hat I create.
 I will edit them etc.
 `lwsspy` is the complement to `lwss`, which is for matlab codes.